Act for the Development of Tourism

 Article 19

 The competent authorities for the related matters shall employ professional guides in ecological and cultural environment reserves to preserve, maintain, and explain about the ecological resources unique to this country.
-Before entering such regions, tourists shall apply for accompanied visit with professional guides, who can give them detailed explanation, prevent acts of vandalism and protect the sustainable development of the natural resources.
+Before entering such regions, tourists shall apply for accompanied visits with professional guides, who can give them detailed explanations, prevent acts of vandalism, and protect the sustainable development of the natural resources.

-The central administrative authority, having consulted with the competent authority for the related matters, shall promulgate regulations for qualifying and supervising the professional guides and the foreign language tour guide.
+The central administrative authority, having consulted with the competent authority for the related matters, shall promulgate regulations for the qualification and supervision of professional guides and foreign language tour guides.

 Article 20